Semantic-Observations/obs-models/examples/csvtotriples/readme.md

 ### Processing

-The main method doing the work is the `process` method on the instance of the `Annotation` class:
+The main method doing the work is the Processing step, called like:

 ```{python}
 anno.process()